 The construction is broken into two runway closures.
-Runway Closure #1 is 45 calendar days in duration and is estimated to start around September 21, 2020.
+Runway Closure #1 is 45 calendar days in duration and will begin on October 5, 2020.
 The majority of the project work items will be completed during this closure, including pavement milling, new paving, and replacement of edge lights, signs and NAVAIDs.
 Runway Closure #2 will take place no sooner than 30 calendar days following paving and includes final pavement markings on the runway and taxiways.
 Temporary pavement markings will be installed at the conclusion of the first runway closure in order to reopen the runway to traffic during the 30 day pavement curing window.
 Final pavement markings installation is weather dependent, and the potential exists that low late-fall temperatures push the final markings to Spring 2021.
 If this happens, the runway will remain open during the winter with the temporary markings.

 Runway closure #1 is subdivided into three work areas in order to maximize the length of time that both Taxiways K and V are open for cross-airfield traffic.
 Refer to the exhibits.
 Work Area A will be closed the entire 45 calendar day duration of Runway Closure #1, however access to the east side of the airfield is maintained via both Taxiways K and V. Work Area B includes the north end of Runway 16R/34L and is 10 calendar days maximum.
 These 10 calendar days may not be consecutive.
 Access to the east side of the airfield will be via Taxiway K only.
 Work Area C includes the south end of Runway 16R/34L and is six (6) calendar days maximum.
 These six calendar days may not be consecutive.
 Access to the east side of the airfield will be via Taxiway V only.